 - Fixed costs: These are costs that are the same regardless of how many items you sell.
 All startup costs, like rent, insurance, and computers, are considered fixed costs because you have to make these expenditures before you sell your first item.

 - Variable costs: These are recurring costs that you must absorb with each unit you sell.
-If you're operating a greeting card store where you must buy greeting cards from a stationary company for $1 each, that dollar represents a variable cost.
+If you're operating a greeting card store where you must buy greeting cards from a stationery company for $1 each, that dollar represents a variable cost.
 As your business and sales grow, you can begin allocating labor and other items as variable costs if it makes sense for your industry.

-Setting a Price That Helps Your Business Hit Breakeven
+Setting a Price to Get to Breakeven

-- Pricing methods: There are several schools of thought on how to treat price when you're conducting a breakeven analysis.
+There are several schools of thought on how to treat price when you're conducting a breakeven analysis.
 It's a mix of quantitative and qualitative factors.
 You should be able to charge a premium price if you've created a brand new unique product, but you'll have to keep the price in line with the going rate or perhaps even offer a discount to get customers to switch to your company if you're entering into a competitive industry.

-- Cost-based pricing: This method calls for figuring out how much it will cost to produce one unit of an item and setting the price to that amount plus a predetermined profit margin.
+The cost-based pricing method calls for figuring out how much it will cost to produce one unit of an item and setting the price to that amount plus a predetermined profit margin.
 It's often frowned upon because competitors can make the product for less and easily undercut you on price.

-This is fairly simple.
-Take your fixed costs divided by your price minus your variable costs.
+To determine breakeven, take your fixed costs divided by your price minus your variable costs.
 As an equation, it's defined as:

 Every additional unit sold after this increases profit by the amount of the unit contribution margin, which is defined as the amount each unit contributes to covering fixed costs and increasing profits.
 This equation is: